2015

 8 Sep 2015 East Riding and Kingston Upon-Hull

-Concerns summary Inadequate information sharing and a lack of formal mechanisms for communicating family concerns hindered support.
+Concerns summary (AI summary) Inadequate information sharing and a lack of formal mechanisms for communicating family concerns hindered support.
 Prison staff also lacked sufficient guidance on supporting potential abuse victims, relying inappropriately on presentation.

 Mary James